 Nearby Areas to Explore:

 - Nampo-dong Street: Nearby the Trick Eye Museum is Nampo-dong Street, a centralized commercial shopping center in Busan with shops, cafes, art exhibits.
-Tables of $12 USD dollar pairs of shoes, $10 USD bags, cell phone cases, 80 cent USD socks, and local food line the sidewalks.
+Tables of $12 USD pairs of shoes, $10 USD bags, cell phone cases, .80 USD socks, and local food line the sidewalks.

 - Seomyeon Underground Shopping Center: Resembling an indoor mall, it’s easy to forget we are inside a very popular metro station.
 This shopping center also connects to the Lotte World Shopping Center.

 - Haeundae Beach: East of Gwangalli Becah is South Busan’s most popular beach, Haeundae Beach.